getporter/proposals/pep/001-initial-pep-process.md

 #### Motivation

-It should clearly explain why Porter's existing functionality is inadequate to address the problem that the PEP solves and the impacted audience(s) (mixin developers, bundle authors, end-users).
+It should clearly explain why Porter's existing functionality is inadequate to address the problem that the PEP solves and identify the impacted audience(s) (mixin developers, bundle authors, end-users).
 PEP submissions without sufficient motivation may be rejected outright.
 This is the most important part at the beginning and is required before moving forward.